-The onsite EOC inspections were only conducted at randomly selected CBOCs that had not been previously inspected.^a Details of the targeted study populations for the AUD, MM, and DWHP Proficiency focused reviews are noted in Table 1.
+The onsite EOC inspection was only conducted at a randomly selected CBOC that had not been previously inspected.^a Details of the targeted study populations for the AUD, MM, and DWHP Proficiency focused reviews are noted in Table 1.

 ^a Includes 93 CBOCs in operation before March 31, 2013.